riteshar7/RubikCubeSolver/README.md

 - Allow users to give input of an unsolved cube which can be solved by algorithm.
 - Add a UI/CLI interface for user-friendly interaction with the solver.

----

 ## References

 - [Korf’s Research Paper](#)
 - [GitHub Repository](#)

----

-Feel free to contribute or open issues if you encounter any bugs or have suggestions!